paulvtan/MSA-Xamarin-Integration/README.md

 1. First you need to download the starting base project from this repository here.
 This is because **Microsoft.Bot.Connector.DirectLine** package that allows us to implement C# classes for using the Bot Framework Direct Line REST API __cannot__ be added to Portable Class Library directly.

-   Therefore for an easier start, we have modified the project properties to target to .NET Platform Standard for you.
+   Therefore for an easier start, we have modified the project to target to .NET Platform Standard for you.

   <p align="center"><img src="screenshots/1.PNG"/></p>
   <p align="center"><u>At the end of the re-target process or opening downloaded base project, in the properties tab of your Portable Class, target should be .NETStandard1.6 </u></p>